Label-Wise Graph Convolutional Network for Heterophilic Graphs: Methodology

-With $f_P$, we can get the pseudo labels $\hat{\mathcal{Y}}_U^P$ for the unlabeled nodes $\mathcal{V}_U=\mathcal{V}\backslash \mathcal{V}_L$.
-Combining it with the provided $\mathcal{Y}_L$, we have labels $\hat{y}^P_v \in (\hat{\mathcal{Y}}_U^P \cup \mathcal{Y}_L)$ necessary for label-wise aggregation.
-Since in label-wise aggregation, we will separately aggregate the neighbors of each class, which could result in large dimension of node representations.
-Thus, in each layer of the label-wise message passing, a linear transformation is firstly applied to process the input features to learn a good feature space and reduce the dimension to $p$ as
+With $f_P$, we can get pseudo labels $\hat{\mathcal{Y}}_U^P$ for unlabeled nodes $\mathcal{V}_U=\mathcal{V}\backslash \mathcal{V}_L$.
+Combining it with the provided $\mathcal{Y}_L$, we have labels $\mathcal{Y}^P \in (\hat{\mathcal{Y}}_U^P \cup \mathcal{Y}_L)$ necessary for label-wise aggregation in Eq.(\ref{eq:lwagg}).
+Then, node representations can be updated with the heterophilic context by Eq.(\ref{eq:lwupdate}).
+Multiple layers of label-wise graph convolution can be applied to incorporate more hops of neighbors in representation learning.
+The process of one layer label-wise graph convolution with pseudo labels can be rewritten as: